spoorthipujariadobe/aepsdk-optimize-android/docs/api-reference.md

 ### registerExtensions

 This API can be invoked to register the Optimize extension with the Mobile Core.
+It allows the extension to dispatch and receive SDK events and to share their data with other extensions.

+> [!WARNING]
+> It is **mandatory** to register the Optimize extension otherwise extension-specific API calls will not be processed and it will lead to unexpected behavior.

 <!-- tabs:start -->